-NEW YORK (August 10, 2015)—Today, the American Foundation for the Blind (AFB) announced an invitation for nominations for the 2016 Migel Medals, the highest honor in the blindness field.
+NEW YORK (August 7, 2017)—Today, the American Foundation for the Blind (AFB) announced an invitation for nominations for the 2018 Migel Medals, the highest honor in the blindness field.
 The Migel Medal was established in 1937 by the late M.C.
 Migel, the first chairperson of AFB, to honor professionals and volunteers whose dedication and achievements have significantly improved the lives of people who are blind or visually impaired.
-The Migel Medal Awards consists of two categories, the Professional Award and the Lay/Volunteer Award.

-Professional Award nominees should be those whose career work significantly affects services to people with vision loss on a national level.
-Prospective candidates include, but are not limited to, professionals with specific training and expertise in education, rehabilitation, assistive technology, vision rehabilitation, personnel preparation, administration or related fields.
-They may work in the public or private sector and their work should span several years.
+Nominees should be those whose life work affects services to people with vision loss on a national level.
+Prospective candidates include, but are not limited to, professionals with specific training and expertise in education, rehabilitation, technology, vision rehabilitation, personnel preparation, health, administration or related fields.
+They may work in the public or private sector.

-Nominations for AFB's Migel Medals are due by Friday, October 2, 2015, and should be e-mailed to Scott Truax, Program Manager FamilyConnect at firstname.lastname@example.org.
+Nominations for AFB's Migel Medals are due by October 15, 2017, and should be e-mailed to George Abbott, Director, AFB Press and Professional Development, at firstname.lastname@example.org.

 Nominators should send a one-page description of the nominee and his/her accomplishments, or fill out our online nomination form at www.afb.org/MigelNomination.
 You must also submit two letters of recommendation with the nomination.

 Past Migel Medal recipients include:

 Carl R. Augusto, President and CEO of AFB (retired)